Center for Regional and Continuing Education

-Continuing Education offers complete conference planning and event management services, for professional and academic groups to advance their fields and share learning opportunities.
+Continuing Education offers conference planning and event management services, for professional and academic groups to advance their fields and share learning opportunities.
 Every year, these conferences attract thousands of participants to the beautiful Chico campus, many for the first time.
-Conference services include program design, marketing, online registration, financial management, media support, evaluation, and special event coordination.
-Recognized by the Association of Collegiate Conference and Events Directors as a 1Stop Certified Conference Facility, Chico State offers an environment where learning is fostered through collaborative work in a relaxed setting.

-Permission is contingent upon whether or not there is a vacancy, as well as other criteria established by the instructor, the department, or the college.
-Detailed instructions and Open University forms are available through Continuing Education.
+Permission is contingent upon whether or not there is a vacancy, as well as other criteria established by the professor, the department, or the college.
+Detailed instructions and Open University forms are available on the Continuing Education website.

-Students participating in classes as a regularly-enrolled student may not take classes as an Open University student.
+Students participating in classes as a regularly-enrolled student may not enroll through Open University.
 Open University students who decide to apply for admission to the University must meet all the regular admission requirements.

 The maximum number of Open University units that may be applied towards an undergraduate (B.A. or B.S.) degree is 24 units.
 All undergraduates, as well as graduate students pursuing a master’s degree, should refer to the department office of the appropriate major for the unit limit.